djghis/ramond-pasta/README.md

 ## Live Website

-The live website will be at (https://????????.netlify.com/). not runnign yet.
+The live website will be at (https://????????.netlify.com/). not running yet.